 It is recommended that the pump be positioned upside-down during disassembly.
 To hold the pump in the inverted position, rest the pump securely on blocks.
-Be careful not to damage the pressure relief valve (33) and the terminal housing and cable assembly (34) while in this position.
+Be careful not to damage the terminal housing and cable assembly (29) while in this position.
 Use adequate equipment and personnel to safely handle the pump until it is secured.
 If inverting the pump is not practical, lay the pump on its side and secure it to prevent rolling.